-Although we plan to commercial operations in late 2016, until then, we will have been engaged principally in the research and development of the NaturalShrimp technology.
+We plan to commence limited commercial operations in six to nine months after the first post larvae (PL) arrive from the hatchery by the end of June 2018 to begin producing and shipping shrimp.
+Until then, we will have been engaged principally in the research and development of the NaturalShrimp technology.
 Therefore, we have a limited operating history upon which an evaluation of our prospects can be made.
 Our prospects must be considered in light of the risk, uncertainties, expenses, delays and difficulties associated with the establishment of a new business in the evolving food industry, as well as those risks encountered in the shift from development to commercialization of new technology and products or services based upon such technology.